GalaluddinOwais/hospital_managment_system/README.md

 - Only users in the "HMS Manager" group can create, edit, or delete doctors and departments.
 - Generate patient reports from the patient form view.

-## File Structure

-- `models/`: Python models for patients, doctors, departments, logs, and partner inheritance.
-- `views/`: XML views for forms, lists, and menus.
-- `reports/`: QWeb templates for patient reports.
-- `security/`: Access rights and group definitions.
-- `__manifest__.py`: Module manifest.

 ## Security

 - HMS User and HMS Manager groups with record rules and access rights.
-- Only managers can delete records; users have limited write access.
+- Only managers can delete records and view doctors; users have limited write access and can view patients they created only.

-## Author

-Galaluddin

----

-For any issues or contributions, please open an issue or pull request.